 The Youth Advocacy Foundation (YAF) was established in 2001.
-We are the non-profit arm of the Massachusetts juvenile public defenders agency: the Youth Advocacy Division (YAD) within the Committee for Public Counsel Services (CPCS).
+We are the non-profit arm of the Massachusetts juvenile public defender agency: the Youth Advocacy Division (YAD) of the Committee for Public Counsel Services (CPCS).

-For the past sixteen years, we have been working to protect and defend Massachusetts' most vulnerable youth.
+For nearly twenty years, we have been working to protect and defend Massachusetts' most vulnerable youth.
 Some of our key successes include:

 - Changing how Massachusetts youth interact with the criminal justice system;

 - Fighting for the establishment of regional juvenile public defender offices in Massachusetts;